 Loans and advances with an accumulated coverage ratio of more than 90% shall be reported separately.
 For that purpose, the ‘accumulated coverage ratio’ shall be the ratio between the accumulated impairments, respectively the accumulated negative changes in fair value due to credit risk related to a loan or advance as numerator, and the gross carrying amount of that loan or advance as denominator.

-Loans collateralised by immovable property as defined in paragraphs 86(a) and 87 of this Part as well as commercial real estate loans as defined in paragraph 239ix of this Part shall be reported broken down by loan/collateral ratio (‘loan-to-value’ (LTV) ratio) as defined in paragraph 239x of this Part.

-Information on collateral held and guarantees received on the loans and advances shall be reported in accordance with paragraph 239 of this Part.
-Consequently, the sum of the amounts reported for both collateral and guarantees shall be capped at the carrying amount of the related exposure.
-Immovable property pledged as collateral shall be reported separately in addition.

-By way of derogation from the previous paragraph, ‘collateral received on loans and advances – uncapped amounts’ shall reflect the full value of the collateral received without a cap at the carrying amount of the related exposure.
+.

 LOANS AND ADVANCES: FLOWS OF NON PERFORMING EXPOSURES, IMPAIRMENTS AND WRITE OFFS SINCE THE END OF THE LAST FINANCIAL YEAR (24)